-Finally, if the above goals are accomplished and time still remains in the semester, work can begin on phase two of the project: synchronization of the blink of the prototype to that of the working eye.
-To accomplish synchronization of the blinks, an infrared signaler and infrared sensor would be placed on a pair of glasses.
+Finally, work could be done on synchronization of the blink of the prototype to that of the working eye.
+To accomplish synchronization of the blinks, one solution has been proposed by our client; an infrared signaler and infrared sensor would be placed on a pair of glasses.
 The patient would wear these glasses as well as a reflective contact lens in his/her functional eye.
-When the patient blinks, the signal would be interrupted and effectively act as the new "switch."
-This switch would then prompt the prosthetic insert to blink simultaneously with patient's working eye.
+When the patient blinks, this infrared signal would be interrupted and this interruption would effectively act as the new "switch."
+This switch would then prompt the prosthetic insert to blink simultaneously with the patient's working eye.